stephen-milburn/zprefix/README.md

 Upon signing up or loggin in, you will be redirected to your inventory page.
-NAVBAR (functionality listed as seen from left to right) Click on the View Your Inventory button to pull only inventory posted by you.
+NAVBAR (functionality listed as seen from left to right) Click on the Home button to revisit our Homepage.
+Click on the View Your Inventory button to pull only inventory posted by you.
 Click on the View All Inventory button to pull all inventory.
 You will see a welcome message containing your username.